golang/dep/docs/daily-dep.md

 * To catch up after importing a package for the first time in your project, or removing the last import of a package in your project
 * To catch up to a change to a rule in `Gopkg.toml`

-There's also an implicit fifth time: when you're not sure if one of the above has happened.
-Running `dep ensure` without any additional flags will get your project back in sync - a known good state.
-As such, it's generally safe to defensively run `dep ensure` as a way of simply making sure that your project is in that state.
+If you're not sure if there have been changes to imports or `Gopkg.toml` rules, run `dep check`.
+It will tell you what is out of sync in your project.
+If anything is out of sync, running `dep ensure` will bring it back into line.

 Let's explore each of these moments.
 To play along, you'll need to `cd` into a project that's already been set up by `dep init`.
 If you haven't done that yet, check out the guides for [new projects](new-project.md) and [migrations](migrating.md).